coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 # Guide: How to Set Up a Cardano Stake Pool

-## :thumbsup:Your GitHub Contributions Welcome
+## :thumbsup: Your GitHub Contributions Welcome

 The _How to Set Up a Cardano Stake Pool_ guide is fully open source and fully powered by stake pool operators like you.